rust-lang/rust/src/doc/trpl/installing-rust.md

 an uninstall option.

-Some people, and somewhat rightfully so, get very upset when we tell you to `curl | sudo sh`.
+Some people, and somewhat rightfully so, get very upset when we tell you to `curl | sh`.
 Basically, when you do this, you are trusting that the good people who maintain Rust aren't going to hack your computer and do bad things.
 That's a good instinct!
 If you're one of those people, please check out the documentation on [building Rust from Source][from source], or [the official binary downloads][install page].
-And we promise that this method will not be the way to install Rust forever: it's just the easiest way to keep people updated while Rust is in its alpha state.

 [from source]: https://github.com/rust-lang/rust#building-from-source
 [install page]: http://www.rust-lang.org/install.html